karalowry/Lowry-Portfolio/README.md

 # What I Hope to Learn
 I am interested in learning more about how to create data visualizations and maps that are easy to understand so that I can better explain and express why we need major changes in multiple sectors of our society.
 I also want to use maps as a way for the public to have a more accessible way to access useful information, such as social services.
 Once I graduate I hope to be working in some capacity to make policies that are more inclusive and work to build up the most underserved people in our communities.
-I am most interested in social policy, criminal justice reform, and education policy.
+I am most interested in social policy, affordable housing, and criminal justice reform.

 # Portfolio